Europe

 Why is a surf holiday in Galicia the perfect family getaway?

 Spain has a great reputation for its surfing, but we consider Galicia to be a truly underestimated destination between the months of September to February.
 Aside from being incredibly accommodating for beginner surfers, Galicia is spoilt because of its inland architecture, forestry, rich culture and formidable cuisine.
-Many of the popular Galicia surf beaches have very good facilities and many local surf shop operating around them; the surfing conditions tend to be forgiving, but reliable, and irrespective of the swell size there’s always a good break – thus providing those iconic waves.
-All this, along with the great deals you will find across our villa range, make it an unusual and special holiday experience.
+Many of the popular Galicia surf beaches have very good facilities and many local surf shops operating around them; the surfing conditions tend to be forgiving, but reliable, and irrespective of the swell size there’s always a good break – thus providing those iconic waves.
+All this, along with the great deals you will find across our villas in Galicia, make it an unusual and special holiday experience.

 POSTS RELATED TO OUR GALICIA SURF GUIDE: